starknet-io/starknet-docs/docs/CLI/commands.md

         --inputs <arguments>
 ```

 Returns the fee estimation for a given contract call.
-Can take the following arguments:
+Accepts the following arguments:

 - `address`\* - the address of the contract being called
 - `contract_abi`\* - a path to a JSON file that contains the [abi](../Contracts/contract-abi.md) of the contract being called